alexspeller/ember-query/README.md

 ## Status

-Highly experimental.
+Highly experimental, but in use in an unreleased project.
 Currently only supports history location, so if you're using hash location in ember this won't help you at all at the moment.
 Patches welcome.

 ## Getting Started

 After ember.js in your html, include `ember-query.js` and [jquery-deparam](https://github.com/chrissrogers/jquery-deparam)

 Then, change your router to use query location

+**Important** - this will only work if you're currently using `location: 'history'`.
+If you are not, i.e. you are using the default which is `hash`, this will probably just cause everything to explode.

 ```javascript
 App.Router.reopen({